The Children Didn't See ANYTHING

 Her twin brother, Raphael, would rather go swimming and leave the worrying (and asking nosy questions) to the grown-ups.
 But the adults, who think the children didn’t see anything, haven’t got a clue.
 Relying on her own wits and curiosity (and her BFF and their Barbie Doll Crime Scene Reconstruction Team), Evangeline launches her own investigation into the mystery of the missing earrings — and a death no one else believes is suspicious.
 But Evangeline's search for justice soon proves to be far more dangerous than she ever expected.

 Ellen Byerrum's new novella for teen and adult readers is her first story to feature the Bresette twins.The Children Didn't See Anything is now available from the Amazon Kindle store.

 Ellen Byerrum is a novelist, playwright, reporter, Washington journalist, and a graduate of private investigator school in Virginia.
-Her Crime of Fashion mysteries star a savvy, stylish female sleuth named Lacey Smithsonian, a reluctant fashion reporter in Washington D.C. (which she calls "The City Fashion Forgot").
+Her Crime of Fashion mysteries star a savvy, stylish female sleuth named Lacey Smithsonian.
+Lacey is a reluctant fashion reporter in Washington D.C. (which she calls "The City Fashion Forgot").

-    Lacey Smithsonian and her creator Ellen Byerrum have a lot of history in common, among them a balcony view of the Potomac River, a love for vintage clothes, failing surveillance in private eye school, and a humorous viewpoint on life, love, mystery and fashion.
+Lacey Smithsonian and her creator Ellen Byerrum have a lot of history in common: a balcony view of the Potomac River, a love for vintage clothes, failing surveillance in private eye school, and a humorous viewpoint on life, love, mystery and fashion.
 And a window seat on the wild and wacky world of Our Nation's Capital.